 Here's a clip from CBS News discussing what exactly a cash out refinance is in real estate:

 Seller financing can be an excellent way to fund your BRRRR property.
 Seller financing simply means that the seller of the property is paid over time with interest instead of receiving funds all at once upon closing.
 So, instead of borrowing money from a bank or hard money lender, the seller carries the note and will allow you to pay them over time.
 This works great when you don’t have cash to fund the deal or cannot qualify for a loan otherwise.
-When you refinance the property later on, you can pay off balance due to the seller at that time.
+When you refinance the property later on, you can pay off the balance due to the seller at that time.

 Subject to financing simply means that you are assuming the existing loan that the seller has on the property.
 The sale of the property is "subject to" financing through the seller's mortgage.
 You can simply take over the monthly payments for that mortgage after the sale is completed.
 Some lenders have a due-on-sale clause in their mortgage terms, however most will not call the loan unless it becomes delinquent.